Skip to main content

 emptyDir: {}

-This pod uses the projected token to generate GCP-compatible credentials dynamically at runtime, then uses them to read from GCS.
+This pod uses the projected token to generate GCP-compatible credentials at runtime, then uses them to read from GCS.

 Deploy and test the pod